-Stefan Kocan started gainging worldwide attention when he placed fourth in the famed International Tchaikovsky competition.
+Stefan Kocan started gaining worldwide attention when he became a prize-winner at the famed International Tchaikovsky competition.
 After completing his studies in Bratislava, Kocan began his professional operatic career at the Landestheater in Linz, Austria.
 Singing with the company from 2002-2006, he appeared in such leading roles as Sarastro in The Magic Flute, Filippo in Don Carlos, Osmin in The Abduction from the Seraglio, Mephistopheles in Faust, Raimondo in Lucia di Lammermoor, Banco in Macbeth, and Kecal in The Bartered Bride.
 In 2003, Kocan was awarded the Eberhard Waechter Prize for his interpretation of the Grand Inquisitor in Don Carlos.
-Following these successes came Kocan’s American debut at the Metropolitan Opera as The King in Aida, under the baton of Daniele Gatti in the 2009/10 season.
-In the 2010/11 season, he made his debut at the Lyric Opera of Chicago as Banco in a new production of Macbeth, returning to Chicago the following season to sing Ramfis.
+Following these successes came Kocan’s American debut at the Metropolitan Opera as The King in Aida under the baton of Daniele Gatti in the 2009/10 season.
+In the 2010/11 season, he made his debut at the Lyric Opera of Chicago as Banco in a new production of Macbeth, returning to Chicago the following season to sing Ramfis in Aida.
 In the 2011/12 season, he was also invited to make his debut at the Teatro alla Scala as Masetto in the season opening production of Don Giovanni, featuring Anna Netrebko, Bryn Terfel and Peter Mattei.